openlawteam/tribute-contracts/website/docs/tutorial/extensions/HowToCreateAnExtension.md

 });
 ```

 Considering the extension that you are creating is not part of the default set of extensions, you need to declare import it, and the Factory from **[utils/OZTestUtil.js](https://github.com/openlawteam/tribute-contracts/blob/master/utils/OZTestUtil.js)**, then deploy both to be able to configure the extension access flags after it is used in the test suite, but it needs to happen _before_ the DAO is finalized.
 When the DAO is finalized it means that the DAO initialization has been completed, so any state changes must be done though a proposal, instead of doing it through the deployment phase.
-Here is a simple example of an extension configurated after its creation, but before the DAO creation is finalized:
+Here is a simple example of an extension configured after its creation, but before the DAO creation is finalized:

 ```javascript